John Andrew Martin

-John Andrew Martin (April 10, 1868 – December 23, 1939) was an American journalist, attorney, soldier, and politician, who represented Colorado in the U.S. House of Representatives.
+John Andrew Martin (April 10, 1868 – December 23, 1939) was an American journalist, attorney, soldier, and politician, who represented Colorado in the U.S. House of Representatives for two terms from 1909 to 1913, then three more terms from 1933 to 1939.

 He recruited troops and commanded the 115th Supply Train, Fortieth Division during World War I.

 Early life and education

 He was born in Cincinnati, Ohio, a son of Hugh and Ann (Bohan) Martin.
-He acquired a public school education in Mexico and in Fulton, Missouri until he was twelve years old and began working in a tobacco factory.
+He acquired a public school education in the towns of Mexico and Fulton, Missouri, until he was twelve years old and began working in a tobacco factory.
 He moved with his parents to Kansas in 1884 and worked on a farm in Turon.

 Career

 He came to Colorado in 1887.
 He was employed on railroad construction work and as a locomotive fireman from 1887 to 1894; He worked on the construction of the Colorado Midland Railroad and then as a locomotive engineer on the Santa Fe.
 He became publisher of the La Junta Times and was member of the city council of La Junta in 1895 and 1896.
 He studied law and was admitted to the bar in 1896.
 In 1897, he began practicing law in Pueblo.